 Loss Control Insights for Public Sector

 Sewer backups, which are most frequent from April to June, can damage your wastewater collection system and your relationship with residents.
 Implementing an effective sewer management program can help prevent sewer backups while also protecting your capital investment in the system.
 Here are some sewer management program best practices:

 A written sewer maintenance plan can help keep everyone on the same page when it comes to inspection frequencies, regular maintenance plans, communication with the public and expectations for overflow response.
 If you don't know where to start, check out this plan template from the EPA.

 Be Proactive with Sewer Inspections

-Schedule sewer inspections and maintenance in advance, prioritizing problem areas (those with a history of blockages or flat/low slope sections).
-Lines should be inspected every four years, at a minimum.
+Schedule sewer inspections and maintenance in advance, prioritizing areas with a history of blockages or flat/low slope sections.
+At a minimum, lines should be inspected every four years.

 Document Your Sewer Maintenance Efforts

-Documentation can help you understand the current state of your system and plan ahead for future maintenance.
+Documentation can help you understand the current state of your system and plan for future maintenance.
 Keep records of all inspections and maintenance activities.
 You should also document problems that arise, including customer complaints and blockages.

 Use Sewer Maintenance Resources Wisely